FoundationDB/fdb-kubernetes-operator/docs/manual/backup.md

 Always keep `backupState` in sync across all `FoundationDBBackup` resources that target the same cluster.

+**Warning — a single deployment will be created**

+The operator will create a single `Deployment` for the backup agents if you are using multiple tags, ensure that the `agentCount` matches to prevent the operator to be stuck in a up-scale and down-scale loop.

 ## Example Continuous Backup

 This is a sample configuration for running a continuous backup of a cluster.